 - Condiments — seasonings, herbs, dressings, sauces, dried or fresh fruit

-Choosing these simple yet delicious wholesome foods for your basis enables you to load up on essential nutrients while keeping your grocery bills low.
+Building off these simple yet delicious and wholesome foods enables you to load up on essential nutrients while keeping your grocery bills low.

-Our 1-week meal plan that you can find below is completely whole food plant-based, yet still yummy, and the meals are relatively easy and quick to make.
+Our 1-week meal plan, which you can find below, is completely whole food plant-based yet super yummy.
+Best of all, all of the meals are relatively easy and quick to make.

 It’s a good example of how you can make most of your main meals as wholesome as possible while leaving some wiggle room for delicious vegan fun foods!